 FAQs

-The main difference is that supervised learning uses labeled data to make predictions, whereas unsupervised learning works with unlabeled data to discover patterns or structures.
+The main difference is that supervised learning depends on labeled data to do the predictions while unsupervised learning bases its work on unlabeled data in an effort to find out for it some hidden patterns or structures.

-What are some common algorithms used in supervised learning?
+Which are some of the most popular algorithms used in supervised learning?

-Common algorithms include linear regression, logistic regression, decision trees, support vector machines (SVMs), and neural networks.
+Some common algorithms for classification and regression are linear regression, logistic regression, decision trees, support vector machines (SVMs), and neural networks.

-Consider whether you have labeled data and a specific prediction task (supervised learning) or if you want to explore patterns in unlabeled data (unsupervised learning).
+Determine whether you have labeled data and a well-defined prediction task (supervised learning) or if you’re interested in finding patterns in unlabeled data (unsupervised learning).